auth0/docs/articles/cms/wordpress/configuration.md

 * **Cache Time (in minutes):** How long the JWKS information should be stored.
 Option name is `cache_expiration`.

-* **API token:** The token required to allow the plugin to communicate with Auth0 to update your tenant settings.
-If the token has been set, this field will display "Not Visible".
-If blank, no token has been provided and you will have to [generate a token](/api/management/v2/tokens) with the appropriate scopes listed here.
-Option name is `auth0_app_token`.

 * **WordPress Login Enabled:** If enabled, displays a link on the login page to access the regular WordPress login.
 Option name is `wordpress_login_enabled`.

 * **Allow Signups:** User signup will be available only if the WordPress *Anyone can register* option is enabled.
 You can find this setting under **Settings > General > Membership**.

 ### Features

-* **Password Policy:** Select the level of complexity you want to enforce for user passwords.
-Activating this setting will attempt to change the Password Policy for the database Connection being used in the Auth0 dashboard (requires a valid API token to make this change).
-For more information on password policies, see [Password Strength in Auth0 Database Connections](/password-strength).
-Option name is `password_policy`.

 * **Single Sign On (SSO):** Enables SSO on your WordPress, allowing users to log in once and be automatically logged into any of your sites which use Auth0.
-For more information, see [Single Sign-On and Single Logout](/sso).
+For more information, see [What is SSO?](/sso).
 Activating this setting will attempt to turn on "Use Auth0 instead of the IdP to do Single Sign On" in the Application settings in the Auth0 dashboard (requires a valid API token to make this change).
 Option name is `sso`.

 * **Single Logout:** Enable this option for Single Logout.
 For more information, see [Single Sign-On and Single Logout](/sso).
 This will be hidden (and automatically disabled) if SSO is turned off.
 Option name is `singlelogout`.